meBielawski/Paint_Editor/README.md

 ***PLEASE NOTE: You will have to open the program and build a release verison.
 I tried to figure out how to upload in but was not able to figure it out. ***

 This project serves as a simple paint editor that allows a user to create drawings and export them into SVG files.
-The user can save their work into bitmap files and load them up to continue at a later time.
-It allows users to draw shapes such as rectangles and Ellipses, and free draw lines.
-It also allows for users to erase their work and a Select feature with transform and delete capabilities
+The user has the ability to save their work into bitmap files and load them up to continue at a later time.
+The program also allows users to draw shapes such as rectangles and Ellipses, and free draw lines.
+An erase function is also available to fix any mistakes in their work and a Select feature with transform and delete capabilities is also present, allowing them to move and resize the selected area or delete it altogeher.

 ## Getting Started